realmagicgreen/magicgreen11ty/src/content/articles/2018-06-15-evoware-not-plastic.md

 ---
-name: Evoware not plastic
+title: Evoware not plastic
-subtitle: A seaweed based eco-friendly alternative to food-grade plastic.
-And you can eat it.
+subtitle: "A seaweed based eco-friendly alternative to food-grade plastic.
+And you can eat it."
-description: Plastic pollution is a global problem in our modern society, a worldwide threat to the environment, flora and fauna.
-A major part of that pollution comes from our habits, and take-away food along the food-grade plastic containers, wrappings, and single-use glasses for example, that are used to consume the food on the go.
+description: "Plastic pollution is a global problem, a worldwide threat to the environment, flora and fauna.
+A major part of that pollution comes from our habits..."
+date: 2018-06-15
+published: true
 category: products
-tags: design environment-friendly eco-friendly Indonesia plastic plastic-alternatives social-responsibility sustainable-construction
-image: /assets/p/posts/products/evoware-not-plastic/evoware-not-plastic.jpg
+tags: [article, design, environment-friendly, eco-friendly, Indonesia, plastic, plastic-alternatives, social-responsibility, sustainable-construction]
+cover_image: ./images/products/evoware-not-plastic/evoware-not-plastic.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...